gisketch/todo-application/README.md

 - `backend/` (NestJS API)
 - `postgres` (official Docker image managed via docker-compose)

 Services are connected via a bridge network.
 The API exposes REST endpoints under `/todos`, and the frontend consumes the API at `http://localhost:3000`.
+Check the built react app at `https://localhost:8000`

 PS.
 In a production build, I wouldn't expose .env in the repo.